 If the series connected pv panels are of different wattage’s and ratings, then the string current is limited to the lowest panel current reducing the efficiency of the string even at maximum irradiance.

 Panels of different types, monocrystalline or polycrystalline or with different WP wattage values, for example 40 watt together with 50 watt should not be connected in series as they would not produce the expected 90 watts (40 + 50) output power as the lower panel would control the string, thereby wasting your money on the larger 50 watt panel.

 Solar photovoltaic panels are a great way of producing electrical power for free and are available in a range of wattage values from less than 10 watts to over 200 watts to suit many solar applications.
-But in order to achieve the highest efficiency from your series string, positioning, sun angle and the amount of irradinace are just as important as using the same model of solar panel whether they are connected in series or in parallel.
+But in order to achieve the highest efficiency from your series string, positioning, sun angle and the amount of irradiance are just as important as using the same model of solar panel.
+That is whether they are connected together in series or are parallel connected solar panels.
 A little thought will save you money.

 For more information about series connected solar panels, or to obtain more information about the different types of solar panels available, or to explore the advantages and disadvantages of using series connected solar panels to power your home, then Click Here to order your copy from Amazon today and learn more about designing, wiring and installing off-grid series connected solar panels to create a photovoltaic solar electric systems for your home.

 Some high quality solar panels you may be interested in which can be connected together and used in solar arrays.